thejackal360/OpenPelt-Public/paper.md

 library, called OpenPelt.
 OpenPelt contains utilities for developing and verifying temperature control algorithms as well as a model of a thermoelectric cooler to act as the plant.
-OpenPelt also enables exporting simulation results to Fenics to simulate the control system's impact on a three-dimensional model.
+OpenPelt also enables exporting simulation results to Fenics to simulate the control system's impact on three-dimensional heat diffusion models.

 # Statement of need
 Thermoelectric coolers (TECs) are semiconductor heat pumps used in various applications [@CHEIN20042207].